roman-milk/roman-milk.github.io/michelles-story.md

  Sarge grinned when he shifted with the intention of getting closer to Michelle.
 He put his mouth next to her ear and whispered.
 "You good white ass.
 Hubby like seeing his wife fuck... fuck big Blackman."
 Sarge put his fingers in her hair and yanked so that her head faced the reflective glass.
 "Husband watch wife fuck... you save his sorry ass when you fuck Emu.
 You cum ... again ... and make Sarge happy."

  Michelle's eyes opened wide when she stared at the uncanny reflections.
 She stared into the mirror knowing she was looking into Rodney's eyes.
 Michelle imagined her husband on the other side of the glass watching her demise, but she didn't know how to fight the mean, dominant Sarge.
 She didn't know how to show Rodney that she was being forced and suddenly realized she couldn't fool any of the men.
-Report_Story #3